nshenderov/strapi-plugin-ckeditor/README.md

 >
 > To display content from external sources, such as images or videos, in your admin panel, you need to configure your `middlewares.js` file. [**Check the official documentation for details.**](https://docs.strapi.io/dev-docs/configurations/middlewares#security)

-The plugin configuration should be defined in `your-app/config/ckeditor.js|ts`
+The plugin configuration should be defined in `your-app/config/ckeditor.js` or in `ckeditor.ts` if you are using TypeScript in your project.

-By default, the plugin provides one preset, which can be modified in the config file.
+By default, the plugin provides one default preset that can be modified in the config file, and you can expand the preset set as needed.

-You can also add new presets in the config file.

-The plugin exposes all CKEditor packages to the global variable SH_CKE.
+The plugin exposes all default CKEditor packages to the global variable `SH_CKE`.

-The config file must define a function called CKEConfig that returns the configuration object.
+The config file must define a function called `CKEConfig` that returns the configuration object.

 The structure of the configuration object is as follows: